University of Tokyo fires associate professor over anti-Chinese Twitter posts | The Japan Times

 In April 2019, Osawa, then 31, became a specially appointed associate professor at the Interfaculty Initiative in Information Studies, a research organization within the university’s graduate school.

-In order to prevent a recurrence of an incident like this, the IIIS will implement new measures such as deepening dialogue between faculty and students and setting up a code of ethics, said Noboru Koshizuka, head of the research organization, in a statement.
+In order to prevent a recurrence of an incident like this, the IIIS will implement new measures such as deepening dialogue between the faculty and students, and setting up a code of ethics, said Noboru Koshizuka, head of the research organization, in a statement.